Teravista vs Redbud: TEA Scores, Homes & What to Know

 Performance Metric Teravista Elementary Redbud Elementary

-The biggest standout in this comparison is School Progress, where Teravista Elementary scored 91/100 compared to 81/100 at Redbud Elementary.
-That 10 point gap is significant and speaks to the overall trajectory of the campus relative to similar schools.
+The biggest standout in this comparison is School Progress, where Teravista Elementary earned an A compared to a B at Redbud Elementary.
+That domain measures growth relative to similar schools and speaks to the overall trajectory of each campus.

 For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Teravista Elementary school page or the Redbud Elementary school page.